maxharrison00/DD2360_assignments/a3/REPORT.md

 ## Bonus - A Particle Simulation Application

 The goal of this task was to create a GPU implementation of the `mover_PC()` function in the provided plasma simulation.
-The code for this section can be found in the `./Bonus/` directory together with a Google Colab notebook for runnning the simulation.
+The code for this section can be found in the `./Bonus/` directory together with a Google Colab notebook for running the simulation.
+The important GPU-relevant code is contained in `./Bonus/iPIC3D-mini/src/Particles.cu` The important GPU-relevant code is contained in `./Bonus/iPIC3D-mini/src/Particles.cu`.

 ### 1)

-Describe the environment you used, what changes you made to the Makefile, and how you ran the simulation.
+We used a Google Colab notebook to compile the code and run the simulation.
+The Makefile was modified to have two targets `cpu` & `gpu` that utilise pre-processor definitions in order to compile either the CPU or GPU versions of `mover_PC()`.
+This allows one to simply run `make [version]` and then execute the compiled binary to run the simulation.

 ### 2)

-Describe your design of the GPU implementation of mover_PC() briefly.
+The GPU implementation of `mover_PC()` is based of the simple observation that the particle evaluation in the three loops section of `mover_PC()` does not require information flow between the particles, and thus is very easily moved to the GPU.
+We can simply define an additional GPU kernel for which this computation is done, and pass the objects to the kernel (even though this results in very ugly parameter slush).
+To deal with the GPU memory, we allocate corresponding data structures on the GPU for the original CPU structs and then copy across flattened versions of the structs.
+This is again an ugly solution but will pass across the required data to the GPU.

 ### 3)

-Compare the output of both CPU and GPU implementation to guarantee that your GPU implementations produce correct answers.
+There are differences between the CPU and GPU implementations, likely largely due to rounding errors caused by the different architectures.

 ### 4)

-Compare the execution time of your GPU implementation with its CPU version.
+The CPU version takes around 60 seconds to execute, where the GPU version takes around 30.
+This represents a 2x speedup for a very simple port, which is a large improvement.
+Further improvements are available as well e.g. by utilising streams to overlap memory transfer times.